KyberCloud/CMS375-Spring2024/README.md

 Sydonya Miller: Team Lead

 ## Abstract
-Project Name:
+Project Name: Baa

-Project Purpose:
+Project Purpose: We love sheep

-Project Target:
+Project Target: Buy Sheep

-Data to be used:
+Data to be used: Count Sheep in Sleep